kenshih/master-birder-paper/README.md

 Notes:
 * Kepler.ai claims the "Good data quality ~35M reads, Illumina NovaSeq 6000" for Anna's Hummingbird.
 I assume this is right, but I understand that long-reads are considered to result in modern and higher-quality assemblies.
 * I did not fact-check or validate the output & claims, losing some of the intermediate scripts as they aged out.
-But the overview, while unverified, surely gappy, and unclear if this sort of study makes any sense, I did give me a feel for the general shape of a project.
+But the overview, while unverified, surely flawed, it did give me a feel for the general shape of a project.

 ## A 3-Bird Phylogenetic Tree with Lizard Outgroup